Equidimensional adic eigenvarieties for groups with discrete series: Eisenstein and cuspidal contributions to characteristic power series

 By \cite[\S 3.2]{LS04}, the image of

 can have nonzero intersection with the cuspidal part

 only if

-If the above equation holds and no Eisenstein series arising from $M$ has a pole at $-w(\mu+\rho)$, then the image contains the cuspidal part.
+Here $w_0$ is the longest element of $W_G$.
+If the above equation holds and no Eisenstein series arising from $M$ has a pole at $w_{0,M}w(\mu+\rho)$, then the image contains the cuspidal part.
 In particular, the image contains the cuspidal part if \eqref{eq:converge1} is satisfied and

 The constraint \eqref{eq:converge1} is archimedean in nature, and therefore appears to provide an obstacle to interpolating Eisenstein series $p$-adically.
 To get around this issue, we will combine contributions from parabolic subgroups having common Levis.